lyzadanger/lyza-dot-com/src/content/posts/2016/01/12/making-a-service-worker/index.md

 ### Don't rename your service worker

 At one point I was futzing around with naming conventions for the service worker's file name.
 Don't do this.
 The browser will register the new service worker but the old service worker will stay installed, too.
 This is a messy state of affairs.
 There's probably a workaround, but I'd say: don't rename your service worker.

+### Don't use importScripts for config

+I went down a path of putting my `config` object in an external file and using `self.importScripts()` in the service worker file to pull that script in.
+That _seemed_ like a reasonable way to manage my config external to the service worker, but there was a hitch.

+The browser byte-compares service worker files to determine if they has been updated—that's how it knows when to re-trigger a download-and-install cycle.
+Changes to the external config don't _cause_ any changes to the service worker itself, meaning that changes to the config weren't causing the service worker to update.
+Whoops.